JSilentio/MDEArchive/README.md

 # MDEArchive
-Archiving the MDE subreddit using Python and PRAW api
+An archive of the MDE subreddit from 2013-2017